Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 This command will convert all files in `$input_path` with assumed format of `$input_type` into `$output_path` in the format of `$output_type`.

-For a finer control, following python script can be used:
+For a finer control, the following python script can be used:
 ```python
 import BUCToolkit as bt
 from BUCToolkit.io import read_opt_structures, read_md_traj, read_mc_traj